duckietown/book-opmanual-duckiebot/src/01-setup/03-duckiebot/network-configuration.md

 (setup-duckiebot-edit-networks)=
 ## How to add or edit Wi-Fi networks on a Duckiebot

-It is possible to add, remove, or edit networks to which a Duckiebot will connect to by editing the network configuration file, without the need to reflash the SD card: [](duckiebot-setup-wifi).
+It is possible to add, remove, or edit networks to which a Duckiebot will connect to by editing the network configuration file, **without** the need to re-flash the SD card.
+To do so, one must edit the `/etc/wpa_supplicant.conf` file on the Duckiebot's SD card: [](duckiebot-setup-wifi).

 (setup-uni-network)=
 ### A word on "corporate" networks, e.g., `eduroam`